johannstark/TermIO/README.md

 * It is powered by a 32 bit **Arm® Cortex®-M0 Microcontroller**.
 * Works with the Arduino Framework.
 * It has a **Micro USB** port for power and programming.
-* 3.3 V logic level.
+* 3.3V logic level.

 We use a [DHT11](https://www.adafruit.com/product/386) sensor for measuring temperature and humidity.

-Displaying the temperature is done with a generinc 4 digit seven segment display.
+Displaying the temperature is done with a generic 4 digit seven segment display.

 ## Software